Cut Piece 1964: Performance art and relationship between performer and audience

 Documentation also played an important role in the future reception of Cut Piece and our understanding of the artist/audience relationship.
 During all of the performances, Ono invited photographers and filmmakers to document it.
 This differs from other performance artists of this era who wished for their work to remain ephemeral, only existing in the time frame that they were performed in.
 Since Ono's work is concerned with memory, memorializing the event and carrying this memory into the future, the documentation of the work and the power of the photograph to carry the message forward was important to the work.

 As Clare Johnson notes, many of the photos of the event depict a calmly seated Ono while an audience member snips a small piece of her clothing away.
-However the photos and film by the Maysles brothers also remind the viewer of the potential for violence during the performance due to the uncertain relationship between viewer and artist.
+However, the photos and film by the Maysles brothers also remind the viewer of the potential for violence during the performance due to the uncertain relationship between viewer and artist.
 The photos "contribute to the interpretation of this work as primarily about gendered violence".
 Ono's control is asserted through her calmness and stillness.
 She creates a space of possibility and the camera was an integral part of it, serving not only to document but as a mediator between the artist and audience in the present of the performances.

 Performances

-The six performance of Cut Piece differ based on the location and the audience participation.
-Because of its multiple iterations and how each time the work is performed it changes based on the context of time, place, audience and artist's intention Clare Johnson has described Cut Piece as representing a "series of present tenses".
+The six performances of Cut Piece differ based on the location and the audience participation.
+Because of its multiple iterations and the manner in which each performance changes based on the context of time, place, audience and artist's intention, Clare Johnson has described Cut Piece as representing a "series of present tenses".